Frequently Asked Questions

 How do I fulfill the upper-level writing requirement?

-Students must take two designated writing courses in each of their majors.
 Courses designated as fulfilling the writing requirements of other departments, and individualized upper-level writing courses may be used.
-You may also designate an Independent Study course in the major as partial fulfillment of the requirement.
+You may also designate an independent study course in the major as partial fulfillment of the requirement.